WHIZ (AM): Becoming WHIZ

 Ronald B. Woodyard, who served as general manager, president and majority stockholder of the WALR Broadcasting Corporation from 1937 to 1939, left WALR to run WSMK in Dayton.
 He transferred his shares in the company to the West Virginia Broadcasting Company, a subsidiary of Fort Industry.
 On November 19, 1939, WALR adopted its present call sign of WHIZ.
 New studio facilities were built in the Lind Arcade downtown, while the transmitter was relocated.
 WHIZ also joined NBC, having been briefly affiliated with CBS since the start of the year; it was the 180th affiliate of the network.
 The station was allowed to go to 250 watts in 1940, and it relocated to 1240 kHz with NARBA in 1941.

 After World War II, the Littick family—then publishers of the local Times Recorder and Signal newspapers—purchased WHIZ in 1947.
-It expanded from an AM station into a radio and television operation.
+The sale was necessitated in order for Fort Industry to buy WJBK in Detroit, which placed the company over the seven-station ownership limit.
+WHIZ expanded from an AM station into a radio and television operation.
 Television came to southeastern Ohio on May 23, 1953, when WHIZ-TV (channel 50, later moved to 18) began broadcasting.
-In 1961, WHIZ-FM 102.5 began broadcasting.
+In 1961, WHIZ-FM (102.5) began broadcasting.
 All three originated from the same tower, a site on Downard Road selected a year before the launch of the television station.
 The AM station was not neglected, increasing power to 1,000 watts in 1962.
 It later relocated to another site in 2003 as part of the replacement of the FM/TV mast for digital television use.

 WHIZ AM-FM remained an NBC affiliate for nearly 60 years, switching to ABC News Radio in April 1999 after Westwood One (NBC Radio's corporate parent) discontinued production of hourly newscasts.

 Sale to Marquee Broadcasting

 In April 2022, the sale of the entire WHIZ Media Group to Marquee Broadcasting was announced after four generations of Littick family ownership.
-WHIZ-AM-FM and WZVL would be Marquee's first radio properties.
+WHIZ, WHIZ-FM (92.7) and WZVL would be Marquee's first radio properties.
 WHIZ president Hank Littick made the decision to sell their broadcasting assets following recent ownership consolidation throughout the television industry and selected Marquee, which operates similar small-market television stations in Bowling Green, Kentucky, and Salisbury, Maryland.
-The sale was completed on July 14, 2022, with Littick concurrently announcing his retirement.
+The sale was completed on July 15, 2022, with Littick concurrently announcing his retirement.
+The original WHIZ-FM, which had been leased out to different operators starting in 2010, was retained and later sold to Educational Media Foundation on November 8, 2024, for $2 million.

 Programming

-Brenda Larrick is the station's lead local music personality; syndicated talk show hosts included Dave Ramsey, Jim Bohannon and Gary Sullivan.
+Brenda Larrick is the station's lead local music personality; syndicated talk show hosts include Dan Bongino, Dave Ramsey and Gary Sullivan.
 WHIZ also live carries play-by-play from the Cincinnati Bengals, Cincinnati Reds, Columbus Blue Jackets and Ohio State Buckeyes radio networks.